Talent examples to help you identify great candidates

 Resilience is the ability to recover fast from a difficult situation and bounce back.
 Resilient individuals can overcome difficult situations and rise to the challenge.
-They learn from the mistakes and they come back stronger after they face a difficult situation.
+They learn from their mistakes and they come back stronger after they face a difficult situation.
 They have increased awareness of their environment and they are not afraid of reaching out to others for help.

 How to define the talents you need in your organization

 Once you have created a list of skills examples you should start grouping them into talents and also create some talent examples based on the skills for each of the roles.
-This will allow you to promote the talents you are after when promoting a role.
+This will allow you to convey the talents you are after when promoting a role.

 How to spot great talent during an interview

-You can incorporate in your interview a task which again should be linked to the talent matrix.
 To test for creativity you can ask them to complete a creative test.
 For example, how many uses a coffee mug could have aside from drinking coffee.

 Allow the candidate to ask questions, this will give you a better understanding of their personality and skills.
 For example, a critical thinker will always ask a lot of questions and a good communicator will pass on questions easily.